 This final resume puts a lot of focus the name and adds a lot of personality that many resumes are sorely lacking

 So think about it – is your resume doing you any favors?
 Could you make it friendlier, easier to read or call attention to the best parts?

-Get in touch with me if you’d like help with your resume or even just some advice on how to improve your existing resume.
+Get in touch with me over on my main site if you’d like help with your resume or even just some advice on how to improve your existing resume.

 Depending on your needs, you could also consider how a letterhead or business card designed in line with your personal brand might be useful to you.
 If you’re sending out actual printed letters or networking with people and handing out business cards, materials that reflect your personal brand could make all the difference.